yelaD/my-slip-box/Reference notes/Seth's Blog.md

 \[As more of us work with abundant ideas, not scarce resources, the question comes up more often.
 I'm not delving at all into the idea of *donating* your work to a cause you believe in.
 That's not a selfish calculation, it's a generous one, and I'm all for it, but do it for that reason.
 Because paying your work forward is the right thing to do.\]

+Harlon Ellison is gifted, inspired and entertaining, particularly in this [video](http://www.youtube.com/watch?v=mj5IV23g-fE).
+But his profane refusal to work for free confuses work-for-money with work-for-actually-valuable-attention.
+(In his case, he's right, the attention on the DVD had no real value to him.
+Yes, they *could* pay for that–but see then point about positive externalities, below.)

+Of course, many people who would have you work for free value attention far differently that you or I might.
+No, writing a guest blog post for a little blog is probably not valuable enough to you.
+No, designing a logo for the zoo for free is probably not valuable either.
+And the argument that it is valuable (it's good for your portfolio!) is inevitably selfish and irrational.
+The lions get their food, the vets get paid and even the guy selling peanuts doesn't do it for free...

+On the other hand, for a long time it make perfect sense for opinion leaders without big blog followings to write (for 'free') for the Huffington Post.
+And there's still a line of people eager to write for the New York Times op ed page, not for the money.
+And if Oprah calls, sure, answer her, even though her show isn't what it used to be.

+The more generous you are with your ideas, and the more they spread, the more likely it is your perceived value goes up.